vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 ### 2.3 Exit the image

-The build generates several files in your application folder and especially the `app.elf` that can be loaded to a [physical Nano S](../load) or an [emulated Nano X or S with Speculos](../../speculos/installation/build).
+The build generates several files in your application folder and especially the `app.elf` that can be loaded to a [physical Nano S or S Plus](../load) or an [emulated Nano X or S with Speculos](../../speculos/installation/build).

 You can exit the image, with the command `exit`.